luxedo/asteroids-almost-from-scratch/README.md

 ## 05:20 - Modify collision mechanics - Collision Saucer
 The last part of the collisions was easier because there were code from Spacewar that did exactly that.

+## 06:00 - Create level mechanics
+The game is played in waves of increasing difficulty, so, when the count of asteroids is zero, a new level starts with more asteroids.
+The saucers appears randomly with increasing probability (1/level) over time.
+Also, the score system was upgraded:
+* Asteroids - 20 (large), 50 (medium), or 100 points (small).
+* Saucers - 200 (large), or 1000 points (small).

+## 06:00 Pause!
+Right now, October 24rd, 2016 at 00:45 (BRT), I'm giving a break from the project.
+Maybe I can finish it in under 12h, that would be neat!